The theory of illusion of Śaṅkarācārya

 The originality of the scriptures

-Concluding this session, Srila Baladeva Vidyābhūṣaṇa elaborates on another argument that could be offered by our impersonalist opponent.
+Concluding this session, Śrīla Baladeva Vidyābhūṣaṇa elaborates on another argument that could be offered by our impersonalist opponent.
 One could object that people in general already think that they are different from the Supreme Brahman, so what would be the point in the scriptures speaking about something that is already widely believed?
-If the scriptures simply repeat what the readers already know, that's a waste of time.
+If the scriptures simply repeat what the readers already know, that’s a waste of time.
 To be useful, the scriptures must teach what is not known to the readers.
-Therefore, it makes more sense to accept the view that the scriptures teach that the Supreme Brahman and the individual soul are identical in all aspects, an idea that is novel and relevant to the readers.
+Therefore, it makes more sense to accept the view that the scriptures teach that the Supreme Brahman and the individual soul are identical in all aspects, an idea that is novel and relevant.

 Sri Baladeva answers this argument with a quote from the Śvetāśvatara Upanisad (1.6):